denismitr/go-hashids/README.md

 # GO implementation of Hashids with some additional features
 [![Build Status](https://travis-ci.org/denismitr/go-hashids.svg?branch=master)](https://travis-ci.org/denismitr/go-hashids)

 This library can generate hashed/obfuscated ids from numbers.
 Usually this kind of functionality is required to create shorter slugs that don't reveal the DB incremental ids.
 The algorithm is reversable but you can use *salt* to make it more secure.
 However this algorithm is not suitable for cryptographical purpuses.
+More information on [hashids.org](https://hashids.org).

 #### Version 1